 Kitchen cabinets used to blend into the background, but today we’re seeing more and more people mix painted cabinet colors.
 These Pure White cabinets make the room feel light and spacious, whereas the lower cabinets painted in Slate Tile help define the space.

-Your kitchen is a great place to incorporate things like cookbooks and dishes into your décor.
-Adding open wall shelving or glass cabinet doors allows you to organize everything inside and have it on display at the same time.
+Your kitchen is a great place to incorporate cookbooks and dishes into your décor.
+Adding open wall shelving or glass cabinet doors allows you to organize everything inside and have it on display simultaneously.

 Open It Up

-An open layout gives you a chance to cook and socialize at the same time…and talk about having more natural lighting!
+An open layout gives you a chance to cook and socialize simultaneously – and talk about having more natural lighting!
 In this home, the mix of lighting differentiates the areas while a uniform wall color keeps everything cohesive.